xFuture603/helper_scripts/sabnzbd_remove_unwanted_files/README.md

 This script recursively scans specified directories and deletes files matching a list of unwanted extensions.
 You can source unwanted extensions from a `sabnzbd.ini` configuration file or provide them directly as a comma-separated list.
 It supports dry-run mode and optional logging to a file.
 You can also call this script directly from your sabnzbd configuration.

+Note: By default, `sabnzbd` as options to remove files with unwanted extensions.
+This script is intended more as a complement, or if you load files from different sources.

 ## Use Cases

 Use this script to clean up completed or incomplete download directories, especially if you're using SABnzbd and want to remove files like `.exe`, `.lnk`, `.bat`, `.tmp`, etc., based on your configured unwanted extensions.